ChromeOS: Chrome Enterprise

 Chrome Enterprise, launched in 2017, includes ChromeOS, Chrome Browser, Chrome devices and their management capabilities intended for business use.
 Businesses can access the standard ChromeOS features and unlock advanced features for business with the Chrome Enterprise Upgrade.
 Standard features include the ability to sync bookmarks and browser extensions across devices, cloud or native printing, multi-layered security, remote desktop, and automatic updates.
 Advanced features include Active Directory integration, unified endpoint management, advanced security protection, access to device policies and Google Admin console, guest access, kiosk mode, and whitelisting or blacklisting third-party apps managed on Google Play.

 The education sector was an early adopter of Chromebooks, ChromeOS, and cloud-based computing.
 Chromebooks are widely used in classrooms and the advantages of cloud-based systems have been gaining an increased share of the market in other sectors as well, including financial services, healthcare, and retail.
 "The popularity of cloud computing and cloud-based services highlights the degree to which companies and business processes have become both internet-enabled and dependent."
-IT managers cite a number of advantages of the cloud that have motivated the move.
+ICT managers cite a number of advantages of the cloud that have motivated the move.
 Among them are advanced security, because data is not physically on a single machine that can be lost or stolen.
-Deploying and managing cloud-native devices is easier because no hardware and software upgrades or virus definition updates are needed and patching of OS and software updates are simpler.
+Deploying and managing cloud-native devices is easier because no hardware and software upgrades or virus definition updates are needed, and patching of OS and software updates are simpler.
 Simplified and centralized management decreases operational costs.

 Employees can securely access files and work on any machine, increasing the shareability of Chrome devices.
 Google's Grab and Go program with Chrome Enterprise allows businesses deploying Chromebooks to provide employees access to a bank of fully charged computers that can be checked out and returned after some time.